SOSML/SOSML/interpreter/README.md

 ##### Write your own tests

-To write you own tests, create a new file in the `test` directory.
+To write your own tests, create a new file in the `test` directory.
 You can write multiple tests into the same file.
 The testing framework used is
 [Jest](https://facebook.github.io/jest/).

 Example test: